PerminovEugene/go-grpc/README.md

 ## Database

-The server uses SQLite with these tables:
+The server uses SQLite database, the file with db data is in ./backend folder

-- `tickets` - Ticket information
-- `rating_categories` - Categories (Tone, Grammar, etc.)
-- `ratings` - Individual ratings with category, reviewer, reviewee
-- `users` - User information

 ## API